JordanSimYJ/techxperience/website/Lab-2.md

 In this lab, we will enable our HR agent in watsonx Orchestrate to answer questions based on a knowledge base.
 This agent retrieves relevant information from documents to answer user queries.

-We will make this agent more powerful with more tools and access to APIs in lab3b, and enable it to collaborate with other agents in lab3c.
+We will make this agent more powerful with more tools and access to APIs, and enable it to collaborate with other agents in lab3.

 ## Step by step instructions to build the HR Agent: